albersgroup/bluewire/README.md

 3) Heat inset threaded inserts of the size M3x4mmx4.2mm were used on the case using a kit [such as this one](https://www.amazon.com/dp/B0CNWJR455?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1&th=1).

+4) If you buy the parts listed above, you may need a USB-A to USB-C power cable.
+Initial versions of our prototypes used ESP-32 kits with the micro USB port and the included power cable with the linked battery kit was able to be used.
+Purchase an adapter or a separate cable (or find one you have lying around) if you plan to buy the exact parts listed.
+Better yet, solder on some headers to the battery shield and wire the power directly into the microcontroller.

 ---

 ## KIT PURCHASE